jwardsmith/Blue-Team-Scripts/Threat Hunting/Velociraptor Cheat Sheet.md

 ### YARA - The swiss army knife

 YARA is a powerful keyword scanner.
 Uses rules designed to identify binary patterns in bulk data.
 YARA is optimised to scan for many rules simultaneously.
-Velociraptor supports YARA scanning of bulk data (via accessors) and memory e.g. yara() and proc_yara()
+Velociraptor supports YARA scanning of bulk data (via accessors) and memory e.g. yara() = scans the file and proc_yara() = scans process memory

 - Use a YARA rule to recover URL's from the Edge browser directory